Jacobsen syndrome

 Bleeding disorders are a serious but common complication of Jacobsen syndrome.
 About 88 percent of children with Jacobsen syndrome are born with Paris-Trousseau syndrome.

 This is a bleeding disorder that makes you bruise easily or bleed a lot.
-This can put you at a risk for internal bleeding.
+This can put you at risk for internal bleeding.
 Even nosebleeds or blood work can result in heavy blood loss.

 Heart conditions are also a common complication.
 About 56 percent of children with Jacobsen syndrome are born with heart conditions.